Pizzarous/SmartUp/README.md

 ## 🚀 Installation 🚀

-To install and run the SmartUp website, follow these steps:
+To install and run the SmartUp website on your computer, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the `frontend` and `backend` directories and run `npm install` to install the necessary dependencies.